Group Health Insurers; Small Business

 "Employee" means an employee who works on a full-time basis with a normal workweek of twenty hours or more.

 "Group health issuer" means all persons offering health insurance coverage to any group or association, but shall not include those persons offering benefits exempted from Title I of the Health Insurance Portability and Accountability Act of 1996, P.L.
 104-191 under sections 732(c) and 733(c) of Title I of the Employee Retirement Income Security Act of 1974 and sections 2747 and 2791(c) of the Public Health Service Act.

 "Qualifying event" means the date of issuance of a general excise tax license, the loss of a job, a reduction in hours of work, or the exhaustion of the federal Consolidated Omnibus Budget Reconstruction Act continuation coverage that results in a loss of health care coverage.

-"Self-employed individual" means a person operating the person's own business, whether as a sole proprietorship or in any other legally recognized manner in which a person may operate the person's own business, who has a general excise tax license for that business, and who is registered or licensed by the department of commerce and consumer affairs for that business.
+"Self-employed individual" means a person operating the person's own business, whether as a sole proprietorship or in any other legally recognized manner in which a person may operate the person's own business, who has a general excise tax license for that business, and who is licensed by the department of commerce and consumer affairs for that business.

 "Small employer" means an employer who employs between one and no more than fifty employees.

 (c) All group health issuers shall offer all